Contents

 # yarn add -D jest @types/jest ts-jest

-Install Testing Libarary
+Install Testing Library

 React Testing Library is a library used to test React components.
 With React Testing Library, you can write tests to verify the rendering results of React components or trigger events.